 If you're spending all your time on cake forums and in cake groups with people who post whines about undercutters and this and that and boo hoo, you're wasting time that you could be using to improve your business.
 Instead of taking time to spend in whiners groups, why don't you go read a Hubspot article about marketing, they have a lot of good advice.
 Or do searches for wedding trends so that you can design a couple of new display cakes.
 Turn off facebook and go to a networking meeting where you'll be talking to people in real life who might actually refer business to you.

 Ignore the online rabble-rousing and pay attention to your local market.
 While everyone else is getting worked up and complaining to each other, you could be improving your bottom line by paying attention to your business.
-That's where your income comes form, not from facebook groups made up of people who will never buy a cake from you.
+That's where your income comes from, not from facebook groups made up of people who will never buy a cake from you.

 Kara Buntin owns A Cake To Remember LLC, online cake supplies at www.acaketoremember.com and www.acaketoremember.etsy.com